mrbid/XFCE_THEMES/README.md

 Both Hitori and Dots themes had been released as "GPLv2 or later" on [xfce-look.org](https://xfce-look.org).
 Although I have since noticed Dots Black specifies "GPL-3.0+" in the [`themerc`](https://github.com/mrbid/XFCE_THEMES/blob/main/Dots%20Black/xfwm4/themerc) file.
 Technically all of the image assets are from the Dots theme and the `menu-active.png` taken from Hitori is so basic and only retains its original image dimensions and not colour shade...
 The license should continue as the Dots license [`GPL-3.0+`](https://www.gnu.org/licenses/gpl-3.0.html).
 The themerc file is also taken from the Hitori theme but again this is just a basic configuration file.

 #### Notes:
-- Alternatively [Numix](https://www.xfce-look.org/p/1013541/)[[2](https://github.com/numixproject/numix-gtk-theme/tree/master/src)] window panel theme is also pretty good.
+- Alternatively, [Numix](https://www.xfce-look.org/p/1013541/)[[2](https://github.com/numixproject/numix-gtk-theme/tree/master/src)] window panel theme is also pretty good.
 - When it comes to Desktop Icon and Appearance themes, I really like the [elementary-xfce-darker](https://github.com/shimmerproject/elementary-xfce/) icons and the [Greybird-dark](https://github.com/shimmerproject/Greybird) appearance.
 - [Trimage](https://trimage.org/) was used to compress the PNG files to something more suitable in size.
 - Window Manager Tweaks [`xfwm4-tweaks-settings`](https://docs.xfce.org/xfce/xfwm4/wmtweaks) can be useful.